Angad143/Potato-Leaf-Disease-Detection/README.md

 </div>

 -------------
-# Potato Leaf Disease Detection
+# 🥔🌿 Potato Leaf Disease Detection System 🥔🌿

 ## 📌 Project Overview
 This project focuses on detecting potato leaf diseases using deep learning techniques.
 A Convolutional Neural Network (CNN) model is trained on a dataset of potato leaf images to classify leaves as **Healthy**, **Early Blight**, or **Late Blight**.
 This system aims to help farmers and agricultural experts diagnose diseases early and take preventive measures.